nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 2. Summarize each fasta, how many aligned sequences in the fasta.
 Output into a output table.
 3. For each gene name, for example, >Liliales_Melanthiaceae_Xerophyllum_asphodeloides_1KP-4890 transcript_7797-AFLV, The Liliales is the order name, Melanthiaceae is the family name, Xerophyllum_asphodeloides is the species name, 1KP is the data source.
 4. Summarize each species how many genes they showed up in the alignment.
 Also, when output into a table, add the order and family information as well.

+I will take some time to sort the order into a evolutionary reasonable list.